By Santi - Head Van Engineer - February 10, 2026

 Introduction, who this comparison is for

-This comparison is written for people who plan to live in, heavily use, or professionally retrofit a camper van, from weekend explorers to full-time vanlifers.
-It focuses on ownership realities and directly compares sprinter vs transit across payload and usable volume, serviceability, real-world fuel and drivetrain tradeoffs, conversion considerations, and the ownership costs that matter most over time.
-From conversations with customers and hands-on inspections, we wrote this to highlight what owners actually live with day to day.
+This guide is written for people who plan to live in, use a lot, or professionally rebuild a camper van, from weekend travelers to full-time vanlifers.
+It looks at real-world use and clearly compares sprinter vs transit across payload and usable volume, ease of service, and real-world fuel and drivetrain tradeoffs.
+It also covers conversion choices and the costs that matter most over time.
+Drawing from talks with customers and hands-on inspections, we wrote this to show what owners actually live with day to day.

 Quick overview: platform positioning